Regional sports network: Impact of cord-cutting, shifts to free-to-air and OTT

 Major League Baseball established a local media department prior to the 2023 season, using resources from MLB Network, to produce telecasts for teams whose RSNs would become unable to broadcast their teams' games.
 In May 2023, when the rights to the San Diego Padres reverted to the team after Diamond missed a payment, MLB Local Media took over the production of Padres regional games, distributing them via an in-market add-on to MLB.tv, and making agreements to carry the games on local access channels, such as Cox Cable's YurView California.
 The broadcasts maintain team-contracted staff, such as commentators.
 In July 2023, MLB Local Media took over the rights to the Arizona Diamondbacks, after Diamond was granted a motion to decline its contract with the team.
 The Colorado Rockies also joined MLB Local Media for the 2024 season amid the closure of AT&T SportsNet Rocky Mountain.
 In October 2024, MLB Local Media announced that it would begin producing and distributing broadcasts for the Cleveland Guardians, Milwaukee Brewers, and Minnesota Twins beginning in the 2025 season, although the Brewers would later announce a return to Diamond Sports (since renamed Main Street Sports Group).
 Also in 2025, the Diamondbacks, Guardians, Padres, and Rockies would announce that they would simulcast a package of games on Tegna stations in each team's home market; while the Twins would agree to deals with Fox and Gray Media.
 The Texas Rangers' contract with Diamond expired after the 2024 season; the team would ultimately create the Rangers Sports Network, which operates similarly to MLB Local Media, but with a direct-to-consumer package hosted by Victory+ and a package of games syndicated on over the air stations within the Rangers' regional market.
-The Atlanta Braves, Cincinnati Reds, Detroit Tigers, Kansas City Royals, Los Angeles Angels, Miami Marlins, Milwaukee Brewers, St. Louis Cardinals, and Tampa Bay Rays, while remaining with the Bally Sports RSNs (since renamed FanDuel Sports Network), would also agree to syndicate packages of games on regional over the air stations as well.
-Towards the end of the 2025 season, the Seattle Mariners announced that they would shut down Root Sports Northwest; MLB Local Media would take over the team's distribution rights in 2026 after handling broadcast production in 2025.